 Published on January 22, 2022.
 Last Updated on July 14, 2022.

-Suppose you suspect that you may have AKN.
-In that case, it is best to consult a specialized AKN dermatologist near you, such as Dr. Sanusi Umar, AKA The Bumpinator, to diagnose the condition so that it does not get any worse with time.
+Suppose, for any reason; you suspect that you may have AKN.
+In that case, it is highly recommended to consult a specialized AKN dermatologist such as Dr. Sanusi Umar, AKA The Bumpinator, to diagnose the condition immediately so that it does not get any worse and so that your precious time and money are not wasted on treatments that do not work.

 VIDEO: Dr. U AKA The Bumpinator Large AKN Bump Removal Results